webplatform/docs/svg/elements/feComponentTransfer/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|feComponentTransfer allows the independent manipulation of each color channel (including the alpha channel) in the input graphic. }}
+{{Summary_Section|feComponentTransfer allows the independent manipulation of each color channel (including the alpha channel) in the input graphic.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGComponentTransferElement
 |Content=<code>feComponentTransfer</code> in combination with its child elements (feFuncR, feFuncG, feFuncB and feFuncA) allows the independent manipulation of each color channel of the input graphic.
 Five types of color manipulation are offered: